Frequently asked questions about

 short-term health insurance in Kansas

 Yes.
-As of late 2021, there were nine insurers approved by the Kansas Department of Insurance to offer short-term health insurance in Kansas.
+As of 2023, there were at least seven insurers offering short-term health insurance in Kansas.

-As of early 2022, state law limits short-term health insurance in Kansas to terms of “six months or 12 months, based upon policy design.”
+Kansas state law limits short-term health insurance to terms of “six months or 12 months, based upon policy design.”
 (The Kansas Insurance Department has clarified that the distinction between six-month and 12-month plans is up to the insurer; from a regulatory standpoint, the maximum term is 12 months).

 Kansas statute also limits short-term coverage to no more than one renewal period, regardless of whether the insurer uses medical underwriting for the renewal.

-Under federal rules that took effect in 2018, short-term health insurance policies can have initial terms up to 364 days, and total duration, including renewals, of up to 36 months.
-The regulations are clear, however, in noting that states may continue to impose tighter regulations than the new federal rules.
+The federal regulations were clear in noting that states may continue to impose tighter regulations than the new federal rules.
 Since Kansas statute only allows for a maximum short-term plan duration of 12 months and no more than one renewal, the maximum total duration of a short-term plan in Kansas is currently 24 months.
-But that would change if SB199 is enacted.

 Short-term health insurance in Kansas is defined in Kansas Statute 40-2, 193.